KostasMp/PortScanner/README.md

 - Hostname-to-IP/IP-to-Hostname resolving

 ## Use
-PortScanner is using the _argparse_ module and thus its use is very simple.

 To execute it:
 `./portscanner.py [OPTIONS] HOST/IP`

 To learn about all the available options:
 `./portscanner.py -h`

 ## Implementation
 Great efforts have-been/will-be made to keep PortScanner's code as simple and understandable as possible.
+The _argparse_ module has been used as the mechanism for parsing the user's input.
-The "networking" parts of the code are implemented with raw sockets (with use of the _socket_ module).
+The "networking" parts of the code are implemented with sockets (with use of the _socket_ module).

 ## Acknowledgements
 The idea and part of the initial code was taken by the **Primal Security** website: [Primal Security - Python Port Scanner Tutorial][pspt]